 The focus of the Transportation workgroup will be to inventory the current public transportation services (including alternative “volunteer” models) that address the needs of older and/or handicapped, non-driving residents.

-Infrastructure is also a key aspect of the general mobility and safety of our elder and handicapped populations:
+Infrastructure is also a key aspect of the general mobility and safety of our older adult and handicapped populations:

 • Do roads have clear signs, lines, and markers, and are they plowed?

 • Are sidewalks even, curbs accessible, snow and debris cleared away?